 - Supply of precious metals (such as gold and silver) for investment purposes

-- Export of goods and services to non-GCC customers or to outside the GCC region
+- Export of goods and services to non-GCC customers or those outside the GCC region

 - Supply of goods and services within customs duty suspension zones